 Femdom Vision:

-A Declaration of Erotic Agency
+A Framework of Erotic Sovereignty

 I. Definition and Reclamation